patrick-ogrady/website/hackmd/vryx-poc.md

 * Finalized Transaction Data = ~20MB/s
   * bandwidth used by each node is 20MB/s inbound and 20MB/s outbound (bandwidth dominated by chunk distribution which is symmetric)
+  * at no point does any validator exceed 21MB/s of inbound/outbound bandwidth (no hotspots)
 * TTC Tx Attested (once tx is on validator) = 230ms
 * Time-to-Chunk Attestation (Issuer -> API -> Validator -> Chunk Attested) = 125ms + 125ms + 230ms = ~480ms
 * Time-to-Finality = 2.4-2.9s (1s block time)